i-doit/knowledge-base/docs/en/maintenance-and-operation/activate-license.md

 ### Activate i-doit (offline)

 **Step 1:** First, we call up the i-doit installation via the browser.
-To access the [Admin Center](../system-administration/admin-center.md), click on the link in the login screen.
+To access the [Admin-Center](../system-administration/admin-center.md), click on the link in the login screen.

 [![License Token](../assets/images/en/maintenance-and-operation/activate-license/1.Login_admin.png)](../assets/images/en/maintenance-and-operation/activate-license/1.Login_admin.png)

-**Step 2:** Next, we need to enter the login data that we assigned to the [Admin Center](../system-administration/admin-center.md) during the installation of i-doit.
+**Step 2:** Next, we need to enter the login data that we assigned to the [Admin-Center](../system-administration/admin-center.md) during the installation of i-doit.

 !!! note "If you have the **Eval Appliance**, use **admin** as username and **idoit** as password"